 Private Purpose Trust Funds are used to account for assets administered through a trust in which the District staff is not a beneficiary, whose assets are dedicated to providing benefits to student recipients in accordance with the benefit terms and are legally protected from the creditors of the District.
-This fund has a net position of \$124,418 at June 30, 2022 that is restricted for school awards.
+This fund, comprised of two sub-funds (Ramsey and Sechrist), has a net position of \$107,002 at June 30, 2024 that is restricted for school awards.